Life Coaching · Asheville, NC

 Some of the unlearning was uncomfortable.
 The racism that was ambient in the culture I grew up in, absorbed without asking and examined deliberately later.
 The beliefs that felt like facts until I looked at them.
 The version of strength I inherited that turned out to mostly be about not needing anything.

-I spent two decades in software engineering — fifteen of those running my own consulting business — and it turns out I was coaching people the whole time.
+I spent two decades in software engineering.
+Fifteen of those running my own consulting business.
+Turns out I was coaching people the whole time.
 The technical problems were rarely the hard part.
 The hard part was always people: how they work together, where they get stuck.

 Staff, colleagues, direct reports.
 Someone coming out at work and not knowing who was safe.
 Someone's marriage falling apart mid-project.
 A career crisis dressed up as a performance problem.
-I wasn't their therapist, but I was often the person they came to — and I took that seriously.
+I wasn't their therapist, but I was often the person they came to.
+I took that seriously.
 Debugging people, essentially.

 I moved to the United States as an adult.
 Tried building the life the script back home called for.
 Some of it held.
 Some of it didn't.
 Loved in ways that didn't fit what I'd been handed.
 Lost close friends to suicide.
 Did my own religious deconstruction.
 Survived a few things that didn't come with a warning label.